idio-lang/DIPS/source/idio-design/idio-look.rst

 \*

-Actually, when I came to write the :term:`metacircular evaluator` in :file:`evaluate.idio` I gave up and used the "wrapped" form.
+Actually, when I came to write the :term:`metacircular evaluator` in :file:`lib/evaluate.idio` I gave up and used the "wrapped" form.
 Mostly because it was easier to convince my editor to line the elements up to preserve my sanity.

 It's OK, in the end.